 But the Antikythera mechanism contains a universe of mystery all its own.
 Where did the technology for such a device come from?
 And why wasn’t anything like it seen for hundreds of years after the device sank?

 Today, scientists are hopeful that new technology can finally reveal answers about the astonishing Antikythera mechanism.

-The Mind-Boggling Mystery Of The Antikythera Mechanism, History’s Oldest Computer
+What Is The Antikythera Mechanism, History’s Oldest Computer?

 After spending 2,000 years at the bottom of the sea, the Antikythera mechanism was in no rush to reveal its secrets.